touchandgo-devs/touchandgo/README.rst

   sudo apt-get install python-libtorrent (or the name of the package on your linux distro) pip install touchandgo
+  (pip needs python-dev package to compile some libraries.
+If you don't have installed run "sudo sudo apt-get install python-dev")

 How to use